Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 It's important that migration annotation works only for its immediate usages on types or through `TypeQualifierDefault` annotation.
-It means that another nickname annotation aliased to the one under migration doesn't inherit its migration status, thus by default it would be a `MigrationStatus.ERROR`
+It means that another nickname annotation aliased to the one under migration doesn't inherit its migration status, thus by default, it would be a `MigrationStatus.ERROR`

 ### Migration-related compiler flags